Tramping party make life-saving decision

 But that is when you can make a bad decision

-Before attempting the river crossing on Friday night, they had already agreed on plan so if there was a complication, they didn’t waste time discussing the next steps, he said.
+Before attempting the river crossing on Friday night, they had already agreed on a plan so if there was a complication, they didn’t waste time discussing the next steps, he said.

 After a clear evening the river had dropped significantly overnight, and the party were able to safely cross back early the next morning.